Updated on 01 Jul, 202655 mins read 144 views

 Order

-Because Order owns the items.
+Because Order owns the collection of purchased items.

 class User